UNO-Babb/Lab9/README.md

 - Prompt for the image that will be opened.
 - If encoding, prompt for a message to encode.
 - If decoding, display the decoded message.

+## End of class
+In Repl.it, you will find the share link to your code.
+That is what gets submitted to Canvas.